Common Names: licorice root, licorice, liquorice, sweet root, gan cao, gan zao, Chinese licorice

 What Do We Know About Safety?

-- In large amounts and with long-term use, licorice root can cause high blood pressure and low potassium levels, which could lead to heart and muscle problems.
-Some side effects are thought to be due to a chemical called glycyrrhizic acid.
-Licorice that has had this chemical removed (called DGL for deglycyrrhizinated licorice) may not have the same degree of side effects.
+- Some side effects of licorice are believed to be caused by a component called glycyrrhizic acid.
+Licorice that has had this substance removed (called DGL for deglycyrrhizinated licorice) may not have the same degree of side effects.

 Keep in Mind